G9000/argenta-finance/README.md

 `createBatchDepositService` gives us a **modular, resilient, and testable foundation** for multi-chain deposit flows — one that handles chain switching, approvals, deposits, retries, timeouts, progress tracking, and user cancellations in a single cohesive service.

 ---

+## Notes & Challenges

+- One of the biggest time sinks — and not particularly productive — was figuring out how to get USDC to the Sei Testnet.
+  The official Circle CCTP reference at [https://replit.com/@G9000/cctp-v2-web-app](https://replit.com/@G9000/cctp-v2-web-app) did not work for me despite multiple attempts.
+While eventually resolved via a script (`bluewater-usdc-cctp`), this consumed a disproportionate amount of the available build time.

 ## Sequence Diagram